 In the Classroom

 Wee Care is fortunate to have an abundance of play space for the children we serve.
-From the youngest babies to the oldest preschooler, children of all ages and abilities will find appropriate place to play and learn.
+From the youngest babies to the oldest preschooler, all children will find appropriate place to play and learn.

 The classrooms are large and open concept with access to child-sized washroom facilities attached to each room.
 There is a dress-up and home space, a construction space, a creative area, a book area and tables for children to do their work.